 Week 2: Parent B has the children from 8 a.m. on Monday until 8 a.m. on Wednesday; Parent A has the children from 8 a.m. on Wednesday until 8 a.m. on Friday; Parent B has the children from 8 a.m. on Friday until 8 a.m. on Monday.

 The pros of the 2-2-3 schedule are that the children don’t go long periods of time without seeing either parent, and both parents get equal amounts of time with the children.
 Both parents also share in school/non-school time equally, which can lessen conflict relating to which parent gets more “free time” with the children.
+This is often a preferred schedule when parents share custody of an infant because the baby gets to see both parents every couple of days.

 The cons of the 2-2-3 schedule are that exchanges are very frequent, and the schedule changes every week, which can create confusion for both parents and children.
 The schedule generally requires a heightened willingness and ability to co-parent, as it requires more contact and communication between the parents.